jos-h/Python_Exercises/README.md

 # Python_Exercises
-Small Exercises
-New bie to python and indeed in love with python Learning and explorin new modules in python and implementing them.
+Small Exercises + Various Assignments.
+I am python learner and developer and indeed in love with python Learning and exploring new modules in python and implementing them.